ryonakae/vscode-lm-proxy/README.md

 ## API Reference

-This section provides detailed information about the API features offered by LM Proxy.
+This section provides a comprehensive reference for all API endpoints offered by LM Proxy.

 ### Base URL